kpurcell/EcosysMetricsGOM/Presentation/Article/EcosysMetricsGOM.md

 ## Discussion

-Paragraph based on Paragraph from p 355 last one first column Hondorp et al2010
+###Paragraph: about abundance and biomass trends?
+from [@henriques2008development] p1917 "since a decrease in abundance or biomass is the first "response parameter" of a fish community in the presence of an impact" [@keough1991causality; @harrison2004multi-metric]

+Similar to the guild approach [@elliot2007guild], our "fishing guilds" were defined based on the relationship between a given taxnomic entity and its catch or bycatch relationship with the Gulf shrimp fishery.
+We
+  Might need to dip into MPA literature for discussion material??

+###Paragraph: Community diversity trends with respect to fishing and eutrophication.

+###Paragraph: Follow up on the community metrics trends with a discussion of the temporal correlation findings from the break point analysis.

+###Paragraph: Pelagic-demersal ratio findings:
+  Hondorp
+  Caddy
 Pelagic-to-demersal ratio:
 Additionally, a recent study by Hondorp et al [-@hondorp2010eutrophication] examined landings composition and water quality data for 22 different coastal ecosystems including estuaries, coastal seas, and semi-enclosed basins.
 While Hondorp et al [-@hondorp2010eutrophication] reported indications that fishery practices (gear) and management could affect patterns of landings composition, they found that systems with extensive eutrophication and hypoxia displayed high P:D ratios.

+Maybe work in a tie to the shifting baselines problem.
+Many reduction in fishing explotation are the result of reductions in abundance or the collapse of stocks or large-scale regiem shifts in the ecosystem, however changes the Gulf ecosystem

+###Paragraph: Disucssing the the ABC curve analysis within the broader framework of literature

+###Paragraph: Summarize what we learned and how it fits into the bigger shit

+###Paragraph: Managmenet? or previous points bigger framework

+Be sure to mention [@Jordan2010summer] analysis of summer fish communities in the nGOM estuaries.
+"The used community data from trawl samples in >100 estuaries, bayous and coastal lagoons to develop indicators of ecol condition"  The constructed a fish community index (FCI) and compared their index to a number of ecosystem disturbances...

+###Paragraph based on Paragraph from p 355 last one first column Hondorp et al2010

+## Acknowledgments